Edge Databases – from trends to use cases

 When do you need an Edge Database?

 Most IoT applications need to store and synchronize data.
-An edge database is always useful when functions / applications are planned that:
+An Edge Database is always useful when functions / applications are planned that:

 • should work offline and independent of an internet connection